Other Specified Anxiety Disorder

 Medication

-Medication may sometimes be used to reduce anxiety while an individual works through their condition in therapy.
+Medication may sometimes be used to reduce symptoms of any other specified anxiety disorder while an individual works through their condition in therapy.
 Below are some potential options:

 Depending on symptom type and severity, healthcare professionals may prescribe medications to help you manage anxiety after an evaluation.
 While medications may improve symptoms and functioning, they do not cure anxiety or address underlying factors that cause or exacerbate symptoms, such as chronic stress.